koen-vr/algo-collect/readme.md

 # algo-collection

+Demo's a collection manager for NFT's represented by an ASA.

 This project **hasn't been security audited** and should not be used in a production environment.

+## Brief

+The collection is a list of unique IDs assigned to the NFTs.
+The manager tracks free IDs and specific NFTs store their ID in the 'unitname' parameter.
+The creation of an asset and reservation of an ID is wrapped in an atomic transaction to make a secure link.

 ## Requirements

 * Linux or macOS
+* Golang version 1.17.0 or higher
 * Python 3.
 The scripts assumes the Python executable is called `python3`.
 * The [Algorand Node software](https://developer.algorand.org/docs/run-a-node/setup/install/).
 A private network is used, hence there is no need to sync up MainNet or TestNet. `goal` is assumed to be in the PATH.